Art, Books, Collaborations

 The Renaissance artist Sofonisba Anguissola is well-known for her paintings, especially for the portraits of her family and of members of the Spanish court.
 However, not many people know that she was fantastic at drawing too.
 Old woman studying the alphabet with a laughing girl and Asdrubale bitten by a crawfish are the only drawings… Continue reading Drawings by Sofonisba Anguissola

-Art History, art news, Painters
+Art History, art news, Painters, Research

 Unwrapping an Icon